antmicro/topwrap/docs/source/pipeline_manager.md

 2. Establish connection with Topwrap

-    Once the Pipeline Manager server is running, you can now launch Topwrap's client application and connect it to the server.
-You need to specify IP address and listening port to which the connection will be established and choose IP core description yamls, that will be used in the block design:
+    Once the Pipeline Manager server is running, you can now launch Topwrap's client application in order to connect to the server.
+You need to specify:
+    * IP address (`127.0.0.1` is default)
+    * listening port (`9000` is default)
+    * yamls describing IP cores, that will be used in the block design

+    An example command, that runs Topwrap's client, may look like this:
     ```
     python -m fpga_topwrap kpm_client -h 127.0.0.1 -p 9000 \
         fpga_topwrap/ips/axi/axi_axil_adapter.yaml \